 Books are loaned at no charge for all programs except the Master's level on-ground programs.
 The cost of uniforms and laboratory supplies for the health sciences programs are included in tuition.
-West Haven (Ogden) campus only: The nursing laboratory supply package must be paid separately by the student.

 In the event a check is returned for any reason, a \$35 charge (\$25 for Colorado students) will be made to the student's account.
 Refund calculations are complex.
 For further information and examples, read the catalog, and visit our Financial Aid office.